naoshibaikyu/superbuddn/epilogues/mall.md

 % Eris and Nadine are at GameStore looking at all of the games on sale.

-Nadine: Hey look, it's Scruffy!
+Nadine Happy: Hey look, it's Scruffy!

 Eris: WHERE???
 Oh, you just mean this game.
 Wait, what?

 % Nadine is holding up a copy of Super Freaks 1 Ultimate Edition.

-Eris: What the hell???
+Eris Shocked: What the hell???
 Oh god...

 % The entire shelf is full of every Super Freaks game.
 Eris's eyes gradually widen in horror.

 Nadine: Isn't this great?
 Our friend is in a video game series!!
 Look, even those evil skeletons are in these games!

-Eris: You don't say.
+Eris Annoyed: You don't say.
 Wait, what?

 % Eris notices BUDD on the shelf and sees herself on the cover.
 In horror, she flips the box around and sees a screenshot of herself standing next to the Super Freaks in Barrel Canyon.
 She goes completely silent.